HibernatingBunny067/LangChain-Tutorials/readme.md

 - [x] runnables effictively are a type of component which are standardized in LangChain and carry an invoke method which runs that particular runnable with the required inputs
 - [x] runnables come in many flavours from LangChain itself, seq, parallel lambda and passthrough to name the most important ones
 - [] starting document laoders the begining of RAG !!!

+## Day-04
+- [x] learned document loaders and how they work
+- [x] went through text splitters and their types recurssive,semantic or length based and how the input params work
+- [x] studied vector stores, went through popular ones like Chroma and FAISS
+    - [x] understood their working and types

+## Day-05
+- [x] currently working on retrievers, hope to make a project in some time (let's see)